Spinach + Feta Tofu Scramble (Vegan)

 - Cook, stirring occasionally, until heated through and getting a bit browned, about 4-5 minutes.

 - Add spinach and ⅓ cup (75 mL) water, and heat, stirring often, until spinach is wilted and water is mostly evaporated, about 2 minutes.
+Turn off heat and stir in vegan feta cheese.

 - Serve with a slice of sprouted grain or sourdough toast for a filling and satisfying breakfast.